Diomede81/IonicaWineCellar/README.md

 The Tests have been designed to verify correct functionality of the services that will take care of the shopping basket and other APIs(I.e. the API that will retrieve list of addresses from postcode provided)

+A library called angular-mocks has been used to simulate the utilization of modules in order to test the various services within the
+Karma-Jasmine testing suite.

 An Example: